 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!

 Actually, only the items that have a time display or something similar save power when unplugged.
 The hairdryer and toaster and washer/dryer have no such display (at least mine don't) so there is no savings by unplugging them.
-I do unplug my stereo, it has a display.

 good reminder ! thanks !